brightwavepartners/Kuando.Control/readme.md

 Refer to the Google Hangouts project that is already a part of the solution for guidance as you go through the following steps.

+There are two sections required for adding a new module.
+The navigation section and the settings section.
+The navigation section is the left hand navigation tree that provides a button to navigate to your module's settings.
+The settings section is where you will actually allow the user to configure settings (if necessary) for your module.

+## Navigation
-1. Add a new project to **src** folder and name it following the pattern Kuando.Control.Modules._yourmodulename_.
+1. Add a new **Class Library (.NET Framework)** project to **src** folder and name it following the pattern Kuando.Control.Modules.[yourmodulename].
 2. Add NuGet packages to your new project for Prism.Wpf and Prism.Mef
 3. Add a reference to the .Net assembly System.ComponentModel.Composition
 4. As a convention, the name of the main class of a new Prism module is post-fixed with the word **module**.
+If you kept the Class1.cs file from when the project was created, rename it to [yourmodulename] Module.
+If you did not keep the Class1.cs file, add a new class file and give it the name indicated previously.
+Make sure the name of the class in the code is also renamed to match the filename.
+5. Add using statements for Prism.Mef.Modularity and Prism.Modularity to the new class.
-Add the module export attribute to the module class of your new module and have it implement Prism's **IModule** interface.
+4. Add the module export attribute to the module class of your new module and have it implement Prism's **IModule** interface.

 ```
    [ModuleExport(typeof(GoogleHangoutsModule))]